nickdnickd/nickdnickd.github.io/content/posts/2022-11-20-Heath-Insurance-Transparency.md

 #### python ijson

 There's another way.
-We can use `ijson`, which helps keep the memory profile low (Thank you to [Itamar's Blog](https://pythonspeed.com/articles/json-memory-streaming/#a-streaming-solution))
+We can use `ijson`, which helps keep the memory profile low (Thank you to [Itamar's Blog post](https://pythonspeed.com/articles/json-memory-streaming/#a-streaming-solution))
 It's a python library but a lot of the implementation is in C.